- Unit Code & NameDP8304B Introduction to Pastoral Theology and Ministry

-This unit provides an introductory framework for pastoral theology and ministry.
-Biblical and theological foundations for pastoral ministry and pastoral care are explored.
-People helping skills and practice are reviewed through the lens of pastoral ministry.
-Students will be helped to develop their understanding of self and others through structured experiences and reflection.
+This unit will give you a basic framework for pastoral theology and ministry.
+You will explore Biblical and theological foundations to help develop your skills in pastoral ministry and pastoral care.
+You will explore people helping skills and practice through the lens of pastoral ministry.
+You will be helped to develop your understanding of self and others through structured experiences and reflection.

 The unit code contains information on the level of study, field, discipline, unit and college.
 Click here to learn what the unit code for this unit represents.